ElliotKillick/qvm-create-windows-qube/README.md

 The project emphasizes correctness, security and treating Windows as an untrusted guest operating system throughout the entire process.
 The installation takes place 100% air gapped and features optional [Whonix integration](https://github.com/elliotkillick/qvm-create-windows-qube#whonix-recommendations-for-windows-whonix-workstation) on the finished Windows qube for added privacy.

-It also features other niceties such as automatic installation of packages including Firefox, Office 365, Notepad++, Visual Studio and more using Chocolatey to get you up and running quickly in your new environment.
+It also features other niceties such as automatic installation of packages including Firefox, Office 365, Notepad++, Visual Studio and more using WinGet or Chocolatey to get you up and running quickly in your new environment.

 **As featured on: [<img width="15" src="https://news.ycombinator.com/favicon.ico" alt="Hacker News Favicon" /> Hacker News](https://news.ycombinator.com/item?id=28900125)** | *Proudly ranked in the top 10 on the front page of Hacker News as well as first place for Show HN*